opro/opro/README.md

     $ rake db:migrate
 ````

 This will add `Opro::Oauth::AuthGrant` and `Opro::Oauth::ClientApp` to your database.
-An iPhone app would need to register for a `client_id` and `client_secret` before using Oauth as a ClientApp.
-Once created they could get authorization from users by going through the oauth flow, thus creating AuthGrants.
-In other words a ClientApp has many users through AuthGrants.
+An iPhone app would need to register for a `client_id` and `client_secret` before using OAuth as a ClientApp.
+Once created they could get authorization from users by going through the OAuth flow, thus creating AuthGrants.
+In other words, a ClientApp has many users through AuthGrants.

 ## Setup